TanjaMenkovic/MiniRT/README.md

 Interact with the rendered window:
 Press ESC to close the window and quit the program.
 Click the red cross on the window's frame to close the window and quit the program.

-License
-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute as per the license terms.